reritom/Flask-Microservice-Tutorial/README.md

 They have already purchased and retrofitted the vehicles and are keen to pilot their project is a small city.
 Unfortunately, the company they contracted their booking system to fell short.
 We need to completely re-build their core booking and billing system.
 On a more positive note, with some manual magic on their side, they can continue their rollout to the pilot city with only the allocation system put in place.
 They want to make sure they have vehicles available when bookings are requested, and they want to make sure nothing gets doubled booked.

-The scope the system that we will develop for them is for handling the allocations of three different type of continuous resource, the self-driving car, lorry, and truck.
+The scope for system that we will develop for them is for handling the inventory and allocations of three different type of continuous resource, the self-driving car, lorry, and truck.

 We want to be able to register a new instance of each to represent when one has been added into circulation, and we want to be able to delete them to represent when they have been decommissioned.
 We then want to be able to allocate and deallocate any of them for any period of time.